iifl-logo

 Risk Management framework of the Company shall primarily focus on following elements:

 B) Employees Related Risks - Employees constitute the most important assets of the Company.
-The Human Resources Policies will be evolved over the years with the object of mitigating employee related risks including reducing attrition rate.
+The Human Resources Policies have been evolved over the years with the object of mitigating employee related risks including reducing attrition rate.
 Adequate legal safeguards shall be provided to protect confidential information and protect the Company from any probable contractual liability on account of misconduct/errors/omissions of employees.

 C) Foreign Currency Risks - The Company may have revenues and expenditure of the Company once it is fully operational which include earnings and expenditure in foreign exchange.
 Foreign currency risk management ensures that the treasury department continuously tracks movement of foreign currencies, avails of services of experts, and hedges the risk through appropriate mechanisms.